-At Hillcross, we are committed to dealing with all forms of bullying quickly and effectively.
+At Hillcross we are committed to dealing with all forms of bullying quickly and effectively.
 If a pupil is being bullied, they are encouraged not to retaliate, but to tell someone they trust about it such as a friend, family member or trusted adult.
 They are also encouraged to report any bullying incidents in school - we cannot deal with situations we are not aware of.
-Communication is key to ensuring that we continue to be a school where there are very limited instances of bullying or perceived bullying.
-However, it is important to understand that accounts of what is happening are multifaceted, and we will need to hear everyone's interpretation of it, so we can fully investigate what is going on and ensure everyone's voice is heard.
-This links with our values and ethos of being fair and equitable.
+Communication is key to ensuring that we continue to be a school where there are very limited instances of bullying.
+However, it is important to understand that accounts of what is happening is multifaceted, and we will need to hear everyone's interpretation of it so we can fully investigate what is going on.

 It is also important to know that we do not tolerate the word 'snitch' being used at Hillcross.
-It has a negative connotation and implies someone is 'tattling'.
+It has a negative connotation and implies someone is ' tattling'.
 Reporting is imperative if we are to ensure Hillcross is a bully free zone.
-It is also key in creating a safe environment for everyone!
+Reporting is key to creating a safe environment for everyone!

-Children (or their trusted person) should report all bullying allegations and incidents to a member of staff as soon as possible.
+Children (or their trusted person) should report all bullying allegations and incidents to a member of staff.
 (Please refer to the Anti-Bullying Child Version).
-They are also encouraged to keep a factual (white hat) log of events, so this can be shared with staff, as this will be very useful when adults are investigating the accusations.
-This will also help children/parents to be able to refer to specific dates, times and events.
+They are also encouraged to keep a factual (white hat) log of events, so this can be shared with staff. as this will be very useful when adults are investigating the accusations.
+This will help children/parents to be able to refer to specific dates, times and events.
 The more we know, the better we can deal with the situation.
-An example of a log is attached in Appendix 1 but children could use a diary, or another strategy of their choosing if they prefer this.
+An example of a log is attached in Appendix 1 but children could use a diary, or another strategy of their choosing.

 All staff will respond calmly and consistently to all allegations and incidents of bullying at Hillcross Primary School.
 They will be taken seriously by all staff and dealt with impartially and promptly.
 Upon hearing an allegation of bullying, staff will: